 Ultimately, the choice between using mineral and non-mineral sunscreen comes down to personal preference, and at Panama Jack we’ve worked hard to create sun care options For All Sunkind®.
 That's why our mineral formulas have been developed to work across all skin types and skin tones, and for those with sensitive skin, who may not tolerate traditional sunscreen well.

 If you’ve ever experienced a rash or other skin irritation, such as photoallergic contact dermatitis, while using traditional sunscreen, you may want to opt for a mineral sunscreen.
 Additionally, those who suffer from chronic acne and eczema often turn to mineral sunscreens, as they are considered gentler and less irritating for these skin types, even when used as a face sunscreen.

 Applying sunscreen can vary depending on the format.
 For continuous sprays, be sure to shake the can before applying.
 And whether you’re using a spray or a lotion, mineral formulas with a “sheer finish” like ours require a bit more rubbing in.
 This not only ensures that you’ve covered all exposed skin, but will give you the residue-free finish you’re looking for, along with mineral sun protection you can trust.

 Ready for a more natural approach to fun in the sun?
-Add our Mineral Sunscreen Sprays in SPF 30 or SPF 50 to your cart today, and stay tuned for the release of our new Mineral Sunscreen Lotions.
+Add our Mineral Sunscreen Sprays and Lotions in SPF 30 and SPF 50 to your cart today, and stay tuned for the release of our new Mineral Sunscreen Lotions.